wrenkredhat/openshift-spark/README.md

 spark-workers-1-kfdcm   1/1       Running     0          5m
 ```

-If you see the same output with all pods are "Running", means you successfully installed Spark cluster :)
+If you see the same output with all pods are "Running", it means you successfully has installed Spark cluster :)

 ## Launching Applications with spark-submit.